Dodicin/cpp-geometry/README.md

 # cpp-geometry

-A collection of geometric algorithm implementations.
+A collection of geometric algorithm implementations in C++.

 # Structure
 - `include/` contains the headers of the library with the algorithms implementations.
-- `src/` contains the source code for the demos.
-- `lib/` contains the statically linked libraries.
-- `res/` contains various resources for OpenGL (shaders, etc).
-- `demos/` contains precompiled visual demos of the algorithms.
+- `test/` contains the unit tests.

 # Progress:
 ## Geometry library